 If you aren’t already a museum ticket holder, you won’t be granted entrance to the museum within 90 minutes of closing time.
 Plus, due to an overwhelming number of visitors, the standby line often maxes out at a certain time in the afternoon that could be well before closing.
 For this reason, visiting early in the morning is your safest bet for access.
 I attempted this strategy thinking I could squeeze in as the crowds were dissipating, and it was a futile endeavor.
 Been there, done that.
 Don’t make my mistake.

-Getting Into the Infinity Room (Or Any Special Exhibits)
+Getting Into the Infinity Rooms (Or Any Special Exhibits)

-Many people don’t realize that in addition to getting a ticket into the museum, you have to separately reserve some special exhibits like the Infinity Room, which has now been extended for viewing through October 2017.
-What this means is that you’ll want to sprint (ok, a brisk walk should be fine) to the booking line for the Infinity Room before you do anything else at the museum as spots are limited.
+Many people don’t realize that in addition to getting a ticket into the museum, you have to separately reserve some special exhibits like Yayoi Kusama’s “The Souls of Millions of Light Years Away”, which has now been extended for viewing.
+What this means is that once you’ve gotten through the queue to get into the actual museum, you’ll want to sprint (ok, a brisk walk should be fine) to the booking line for the Infinity Room before you do anything else at the museum as spots are limited.